zhaoaite/ASTCapsNet/README.md

 # Usage
-You need to change the class number, number of capsules in the file of capsNet.py, capsLayer.py, and utils.py shows the dataset settings.

-and then run the whole model:
+You need to change the class number, number of capsules in the file of capsNet.py, capsLayer.py, and utils.py shows the dataset settings. and then run the whole model: python main.py

-python main.py

 # Citation
--If you use these models in your research, please cite:
+If you use these models in your research, please cite:

 @article{Zhao2021,